Energy Efficiency Research

 In the summer of 2018, the IESO conducted its first ever comprehensive Residential End Use Survey (REUS).
 The REUS provides valuable information about the building characteristics, equipment, appliances and behaviours that drive residential energy use in Ontario.
 The REUS provides important information to the IESO, local distribution companies (LDCs), gas utilities and other stakeholders to support three primary objectives:

-- Develop end-use saturations & fuel shares to support the 2019 achievable potential study;
+- Develop end-use saturations and fuel shares to support the 2019 achievable potential study;

-- Provide data on residential building characteristics, equipment penetration and demographics to support program design, evaluation and marketing; and
+- Provide data on residential building characteristics, equipment penetration and demographics to support program design, evaluation and marketing.

 - Provide relevant household equipment data to support electricity load forecasting.